kuqmua/tufa_backend/todo/code/README.md

 * parameter db initialization provider link parts source must be different than PROVIDERS_LINK_PARTS_SOURCE

-* divide and move outside postgres and mongo methods from provider_kind_trait
+* divide and move outside postgres and mongo methods from provider_kind_methods

 * rewrite prints like this
 let person = get_person();